timwoodland/set_background/README.md

 # Read Me

 The function of this scrip is to replace the background on a machine running Windows 10.
+It relies on having the `screeninfo` package installed.

 The scrip looks for the image file titled `background_image.jpg` which must be in the root of the directory containing this script.